← Back to Community

 What we worked on

-- Aerobic conditioning (rowing intervals, assault bike, light running on a treadmill).
+• Aerobic conditioning (rowing intervals, assault bike, light treadmill running).

-The first real metcon was at week 11.
-A 12-minute AMRAP of light kettlebell swings, push-ups, and air squats.
+Her first real metcon landed in week 11.
+A 12-minute AMRAP of light kettlebell swings, push-ups, and air squats, run in one of AJ's weeknight classes so she could feel what a group floor is like before committing to it.
 She finished.
-She was tired.
-She was happy.
+She was wrecked.
+She was grinning.

 By the end of month 3, the major postpartum considerations were behind her.
 The pelvic floor was rebuilt.
 The diastasis was closed.
 The energy was returning.
 She was ready for sustained group class training.